heptarch/heptarch.github.io/drafts/demon.md

 "But child---"

-"---will be well-loved by my parents."
+"---will be well-loved by my parents.
+And my father can perhaps arrange something in the parish register."

 <p align="center">
   ⁂